mateofumis/fridaDownloader/README.md

 ## Features

 - **Download Options**: Easily download either the Frida Gadget or Server for Android.
-- **Specific Version**: Specify a particular version of Frida to download using the `-v VERSION` option or it will download the latest version by default.
+- **Specific Version**: Specify a particular version of Frida to download using the `--version VERSION` option or it will download the latest version by default.
-- **Target Selection**: Choose the target for download with the `-t` option, allowing you to select either `gadget` or `server`.
+- **Target Selection**: Choose the target for download with the `--target` option, allowing you to select either `gadget` or `server`.
-- **Architecture Support**: Select the appropriate Android architecture with the `-a` option.
+- **Architecture Support**: Select the appropriate Android architecture with the `--architecture` option.
 Supported architectures include:
   - `arm`
   - `arm64`
   - `x86`